 When leaving a job, you may want to write your coworkers, boss, or employees a farewell message.
 You may also want to say thank you in your message.

 Writing a pleasant goodbye note may encourage others to remember you fondly.
-Saying goodbye to coworkers is #8 on the list of 15 things to do before leaving a job.
+Saying thank you to coworkers is #8 on the list of 15 things to do before leaving a job.
 I’ve had to say goodbye to coworkers a few times, and I know it isn’t always easy.

 When saying goodbye to one person, such as your boss, mentor, or close coworker, you may want to write a handwritten note instead of sending an email.
 Handwritten notes may feel more personal, and the person is likely to keep them longer than an email.